xiaohan2012/active-infection-source-finding/README.md

 1. In reality, the stopping criteria is not realistic
 2. Why pagerank approach is better than BFS-approach?
+   - one possibility: PR uses information of uninfected nodes while BFS doesn't.
+What if BFS also uses this information?
 3. What's the intuition of pagerank?